GAMS-dev/gamspy/docs/user/advanced/special_features.rst

 grasping force optimization,  quadratic programming, robust linear programming and norm minimization problems.

-For more information, see `References and Links <references-and-links>`_ at the end of this section.

 Introduction to Conic Programming
 -----------------------------------

 Conic programs can be thought of as generalized linear programs with the additional nonlinear constraint :math:`x \in C`, where :math:`C` is required to be a convex cone.